A bag-of-paths framework for network data analysis

 where $\delta(j \in \wp)$ is a Kronecker delta equal to 1 if the path $\wp$ contains (at least once) node $j$, and 0 otherwise.
 It is clear from Equations (\ref{Eq_bag_of_paths_probability_hitting01}) and (\ref{Eq_bag_of_paths_probability_intermediate01}) that

-Let us transform Equation (\ref{Eq_bag_of_paths_probability_intermediate01}), using the fact that each path $\wp_{ik}$ between $i$ and $k$ passing through $j$ can be decomposed uniquely into a \emph{hitting} sub-path $\wp_{ij}$ from $i$ to $j$ and a regular sub-path $\wp_{jk}$ from $j$ to $k$.
-The sub-path $\wp_{ij}$ is found by following path $\wp_{ik}$ until reaching $j$ for the first time\footnote{This is the main reason why we introduced hitting paths.}.
+Let us transform Equation (\ref{Eq_bag_of_paths_probability_intermediate01}), using the fact that each path $\wp_{ik}$ between $i$ and $k$ passing through $j$ can be decomposed uniquely into a \emph{hitting} sub-path $\wp_{ij}$ from $i$ to $j$ and a non-hitting sub-path $\wp_{jk}$ from $j$ to $k$.
+The sub-path $\wp_{ij}$ is found by following path $\wp_{ik}$ until reaching $j$ for the first time.
 Therefore, for $i \ne j \ne k \ne i$,